 Our review: does the South Beach Diet Work?
 In the U.S. today, 7 out of every 10 people are considered overweight.
 This number continues to grow each year.
 Whether that is the result of our DNA or our love of fast food and fatty meals is unclear.

-Backed by tons of positive South Beach Diet reviews, this plan for healthy eating and exercise may be the solution that you’re looking for.
+Backed by tons of positive South Beach Diet reviews, this plan for healthy eating and exercise may be the solution that you’re looking for, especially now that it’s keto-friendly.
 In our review we’ll discuss:

 How the South Beach Diet Works: